150',Windowed Br in 1400' 3BR2Ba on Central Pk N.!

-The area is relaxed, with very clean air and no heavy traffic..
+The area is pretty relaxed, with very clean air and no heavy traffic..

 Parking on the block and surrounding blocks is easy (almost no regulations), and there are 2 inexpensive indoor garages within one block..

-The area has numerous nearby restaurants, lounge-bars and clubs, in addition to easy access to the Harlem Tavern on 116th St, the Red Rooster near 125th St, and midtown and downtown restaurants and clubs.
+The area has numerous nearby restaurants, many restaurants have delivery of their own (in addition to Seamless, etc.), and there are numerous nearby lounge-bars and clubs, in addition to easy access to the Harlem Tavern on 116th St, the Red Rooster near 125th St, and midtown and downtown restaurants and clubs.